mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### 2018

+* "Naked Statistics: Stripping the Dread from the Data" by Charles Wheelan
 * "The Grapes of Wrath" by John Steinbeck
 * "The Catcher in the Rye" by J.D.
 Salinger
 * "The Casual Vacancy" by J.K.
 Rowling